Turku-BioImaging/2024-silke-zoospore-tracking/README.md

 ## Implemented metrics

+_TO DO: Update the metrics below to show the latest implementation_
 - **Frequency of direction change**.
 Angular velocity vector, with threshold for turn angle directional change.
 - **Mean Squared Displacement (MSD)**.
 - **Straight-line velocity (VSL)**.
 The time-average velocity of the zoospore object along a straight line between its first detected position and its last position.